LiM-YOLO: Less is More with Pyramid Level Shift for Ship Detection in Optical Remote Sensing: Discussion

-The integration of Group Normalized CBLinear (GN-CBLinear) addressed a critical bottleneck in processing high-resolution satellite imagery.
-Our ablation results confirm that Group Normalization in the auxiliary branches yielded consistent performance gains across all datasets.
-This implies that introducing a normalization scheme decoupled from batch size is a prerequisite for successfully training large-scale detectors on high-resolution remote sensing data, where micro-batch training is often unavoidable.
+The integration of GN-CBLinear addressed a practical bottleneck that arises when training high-capacity models on high-resolution remote sensing imagery.
+Our ablation results confirm that incorporating GN into CBLinear yielded consistent mAP gains across all four datasets.
+This finding is relevant beyond ship detection.
+As sensor resolutions continue to improve and input sizes grow, the micro-batch constraint becomes increasingly prevalent, making batch-independent normalization increasingly important for training deep detectors on satellite data.

+While LiM-YOLO achieves state-of-the-art ship detection accuracy with substantially fewer parameters, all experiments were conducted exclusively on ship detection datasets.
+Although the underlying principle of aligning the pyramid level configuration with the target scale distribution is general, its effectiveness on other remote sensing objects, such as vehicles or aircraft, remains to be empirically established.
+Extending the framework to a multi-category setting on aerial object detection benchmarks (e.g., DOTA across all categories) is an important direction for future work.